PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-12 07:22:38
+Last updated: 2024-04-12 07:23:11
-Random Quote: You came in the door like thunder, Then hit the floor like thunder, Laying me down you wonder, Shaking the walls like thunder -
+Random Quote: Didn't you notice?
+Those jerks with masks came in and removed the beds of the people who died.
+Make on mistake out there, and yours is next. - Jang Deok-su